If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 Project Based Learning=High Engagement

-When we use this teaching method, we give our students a little taste of the topic with an exciting activity and then set them free to discover everything else on their own.
+When we use this teaching method, we give our students a little taste of the topic with exciting activities and then set them free to discover everything else on their own.

 For example, when we are about to start our Canadian fur trade unit, we start by taking our students on a canoe ride.
 We teach them a simple song which we’ve listed below under the music section and line up all the chairs so that we form a canoe shape.
-We use meter sticks as paddles and then sit in our boat and sing.
+We use meter sticks as paddles, sit in our boat, and sing.

 Then we portage.